Emily Davison: Suffragette death centenary tree 'dying'

 She died four days later in Epsom Cottage Hospital.

-A maple tree was planted in the grounds of the hospital in her memory on 8 June but may have to be replaced.'Not neglected'
+A maple tree was planted in the grounds of the hospital in her memory on 8 June but may have to be replaced.

 Mike Ford, chairman of the Epsom and Ewell Tree Advisory Board, said it did look as though the tree, with the Latin name Acer davidii, was dying.